sagpat/Reactnd-MyReads/README.md

   |-- arrow-drop-down.svg
  |-- App.js - This is the root of your app.
 Contains static HTML right now.
  |-- App.css - Styles for your app.
 Feel free to customize this as you desire.
+ |-- Book.js - The React Component to Render the Books on UI.
+ |-- MyReads.js - The React Component to Show the books on Shelve.
+ |-- SearchBooks.js - React Component to Search Books.
  |-- App.test.js - Used for testing.
 Provided with Create React App.
  Testing is encouraged, but not required.
  |-- BooksAPI.js - A JavaScript API for the provided Udacity backend.